I've had some very honest conversations recently with people who are contemplating homeschool, but just don't think they can do it.

 *A book I read early on in our homeschool journey was Weapons of Mass Instruction.
 It will give you the courage to march to the beat of your own drummer.
 Trust me.

-4. I have learned what I thought was important really isn't.
+4. What I thought was important really isn't.

 Through homeschool I have learned that the important things in life are time with family, cultivating a mind and heart to serve God, and caring about other people.